INM-6/alpaca/doc/examples/simple.rst

 This script parses the arguments and call the **main** function with the file name as parameter.
 The main code to be tracked is within the **main** function.
+In the following, we will walk through the script.

 Importing Alpaca and necessary functions
 ----------------------------------------

-You start by importing the **Provenance** decorator and the interface
+We start by importing the **Provenance** decorator and the interface
 functions:

 .. code-block:: python

     from alpaca import Provenance, activate, save_provenance

-You can also import some utility functions to facilitate generating file
+We can also import utility functions to facilitate generating file names:
-names:

 .. code-block:: python